FriedGlue/LittleRamPantries/README.md

 - **Real-Time Inventory Visualization:** The web app will display a photo of each pantry's current stock, addressing the lack of real-time information.
 This will be achieved through webcam integration with RaspberryPI and door sensors, ensuring the dashboard reflects the latest snapshot.

-- **AI Image Analysis** Each image will be passed through a AI model capable of analyzing images and assigning labels based on the details of the images it recognizes.
+- **AI Image Analysis:** Each image will be passed through a AI model capable of analyzing images and assigning labels based on the details of the images it recognizes.
 The returned labels will then be queried against a database containing past use information.
-If the image is unique, it will be marked as so in interaction database.
+If the image is unique, it will be marked as such in interaction database.
 Only images of unique interaction will be archived.

 ## Impact